Louis Van Tilt

 Louis Pierre Paul Van Tilt (28 March 1875 – 3 August 1942) was a Belgian sport shooter who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.

-In 1920, he won the silver medal as member of the Belgian team in the team clay pigeons competition.
+In 1920, he won the silver medal as a member of the Belgian team in the team clay pigeons competition.
 Four years later, he was part of the Belgian team which finished fourth in the team clay pigeons competition.
 He also participated in the individual trap event but his result is unknown.